adoeller/tc-csvtab2/README.md

 * Detects ANSI, UTF-8, UTF-16LE and UTF-16BE, including BOM handling.
 * Detects common delimiters automatically: comma, semicolon, TAB, pipe and colon.
-* Understands quoted CSV, doubled quotes, multiline cells and empty trailing cells.
+* Supports quoted CSV, doubled quotes, multiline cells and empty trailing cells.
+* Detects the effective column count from a configurable sample and treats short preamble rows before the first full-width row as comments.
-* Skips leading comment/preamble rows in Auto mode, including `#`, `sep=` and single-semicolon comment lines.
+* Skips leading comment/preamble rows in Auto/Hidden mode, including `#`,
-* Lets you switch encoding, delimiter and comment handling directly from the status bar and reloads the table immediately.

-### Work in the grid, not around it

-* Per-column filters sit above the header and update the table interactively.
-* Click headers to sort; the sort indicator shows ascending/descending state.
-* Hide noisy columns with Ctrl+click, then restore all columns with **Ctrl+Space**.
+  `sep=` and single-semicolon comment lines.
+* Reports the configured size limit and real file size when a file is too large to load.

+### Fast table view

+* Native owner-data ListView for large tables.
+* Lazy cell value decoding: only sampled values are decoded immediately; the rest is decoded on demand and then in small background batches.
+* Column widths are calculated before the grid is shown, so the first paint uses the final widths.
+* Optional line-number column sized from the largest visible row number.
-* Optional line numbers, alternating row colours, dark mode and configurable fonts keep large tables readable.
+* Alternating row colours, current-cell highlight, dark mode and configurable fonts/colours.
-* Decimal alignment lines up `1`, `1.23` and `1,23` in numeric columns, so mixed number formats are much easier to scan.
-* Total Commander search is supported, including **F3** and **Shift+F3** for forward/backward search through the table.
+* Header text is bold, column dragging is disabled, and header/filter columns stay aligned during horizontal scrolling and column resizing.

+### Filters that stay responsive

+* One filter field per data column, placed above the header.
+* Filter expressions support text matching and the existing comparison operators.
+* Filter changes are debounced: the table is updated **250 ms after the last keystroke**, which keeps larger files much smoother while typing.
+* `Esc` inside a filter field only returns focus to the table; it does not close the Lister.

+### Navigate like a spreadsheet

+* Arrow keys move the current cell up, down, left and right.
+* At the visible window edge, the table scrolls by row or column as needed.
+* **Ctrl+Arrow** jumps to the first/last row or first/last visible column.
+* Hidden columns are skipped during horizontal navigation.

 ### Edit real CSV data safely